Leicester City F.C.: Post success and downfall (2021–present)

+Club identity

 The club's traditional home colours of royal blue shirts, white shorts and either white or blue socks have been used for the team's kits throughout most of its history.
-In more recent times, the club have alternated between either white or blue shorts.

-"The Foxes" is the most common nickname for the club, and an image of a fox was first incorporated into the club crest in 1948.
-Since 1992, the club's badge has featured a fox's head overlaid onto a Cinquefoil; the Cinquefoil is similar to the one used on the coat of arms of Leicester.
+Since the 2015–16 season, the club has played in an all-blue strip with the exception of the 2019–20 and 2021–22 seasons, where they reverted back to wearing white shorts.
+In 1948, an image of a fox was first incorporated into the club's crest.
+Since 1992, the club's badge has featured a fox's head overlaid onto a cinquefoil similar to the one used on the coat of arms of Leicester.

-The club's move to their current stadium in 2002 prompted some changes to the crest, and the design has since evolved further.
-For the 2009–10 season, the club's 125th anniversary year, a special edition crest was worn on the home and away kits.
-For this season only, there was also a return to the initial away shirt of Leicester Fosse for the away kit, albeit with black shorts as opposed to the original white.
+The club's stadium move in 2002 prompted some changes to the crest, and the updated design was incorporated into the new stadium, with the emblem used as the main feature on the outside of the West Stand's glass frontage.
+The design of the club's badge has since evolved further, and the current crest has been in use since 2010.
+For the 2009–10 season, the club's 125th anniversary year, a special edition badge was worn on the home and away kits.
+For this season's away kit, there was also a return to the first colours worn by the club (originally Leicester Fosse), albeit with black shorts as opposed to the original white.
+This kit returned once again for the 2023–24 season, having also featured during the 2004–05 season.

-In 1941, the club adopted the playing of the Post Horn Galop at home games.
-Currently, for the first half of matches the tune is usually played live on the pitch, while a modern version of the tune is played over the PA system for the second half.
-"Foxes Never Quit" is the club's motto, with these words placed above the tunnel inside the stadium.
+In 1941, the club adopted the playing of the "Post Horn Galop" at home matches, to signal both teams entering the pitch.
+To the present day, the tune is usually played live on the pitch for the first half, while a modern version of the tune is played over the PA system for the second half.
+The club also play a modern version of their anthem "When You're Smiling" before kick-off on home matchdays, with the connection to the song dating back to the late 1970s.
+Foxes Never Quit is the club's motto, with these words placed above the tunnel inside the stadium.